 No present director or related party has any interests, beneficial or non-beneficial, in the share capital of the ICAV.
-None of the directors has or has had any direct interest in the promotion of the ICAV or in any transaction effected by the Fund which is unusual in its nature or conditions or is significant to the business of the ICAV up to the date of these financial statements or in any contracts or arrangements of the ICAV subsisting at the date hereof other than Mr. Haugnes who is a director of the ICAV and is also an employee of the Investment Manager.
+None of the directors has or has had any direct interest in the promotion of the ICAV or in any transaction effected by the Fund which is unusual in its nature or conditions or is significant to the business of the ICAV up to the date of these financial statements or in any contracts or arrangements of the ICAV subsisting at the date hereof other than Mr. Haugnes who is a director of the ICAV and is also a Director of the Investment Manager.
+David McGeough, one of the ICAV's Directors, is also a Director of the Investment Manager.